Mondotosz/CAA/rapport.typ

 We would need classes to ensure that public and private keys are valid on instantiation as well as clear exceptions to handle errors.

+#info(title: "Note")[
+  The `verify_signature` function is never called.
+This probably isn't an issue since this is supposed to be a library and we don't have a function that reads a record from the disk.
+]

+#task(title: "TODO")[
+  Add mentions on AI usage
+]